18F/beta.18f.gov/pages/open-source-policy.md

 4. **Reusability.** The code we create belongs to the public as a part of the public domain.
 The code we work on was paid for by the American people, but the end-product is not the only way they should be able to interact with their government.
 By coding in FOSS, we help populate a larger commons that cities, states, businesses, and individuals can participate in.
 This creates real economic value by lowering the burden of replicating similar work or by allowing the private sector to build off of and create new businesses around code developed at 18F.

-## Maximizing Community Involvement and Reuse
+## Maximizing community involvement and reuse

 Active involvement from the open source community is integral to the success of open source code.
 18F will be an active contributor to FOSS projects that it or its clients utilize.